Without traction, you don’t have a business.

 Your success in using affiliate programs depends on how much you are willing to pay to acquire a customer.
-The authors recommend to use an affiliate network to establish the program.
+The authors recommend using an affiliate network to establish the program.

-The alternative is to create your own program, selecting people yourself, or approaching blogs.
+The alternatives are to create your own program, select people yourself, or approach blogs.
 The good thing is that you do not necessarily have to pay people with money – you can pay them with access to your product if it’s a freemium model, for example.

 Fifteenth Traction Channel: Existing Platforms

-You can do the same thing by building an extension for chrome, an app for wordpress, for shopify, etc.
+You can do the same thing by building an extension for chrome, an app for WordPress, Shopify, etc.

 Sixteenth Traction Channel: Trade Shows